Adjunct Assistant Professor, McMaster University

 Dr. Madeleine Mant.
 Social Sciences and Humanities Research Council of Canada Banting Post Doctoral Fellow.
 Stories in Sailor’s Bones: A multi-proxy to understanding health and life-histories of Transatlantic voyagers through the 18th and 19th centuries.

 Jalbert, Catherine (in progress).
 Research topic: Archaeology in Canada: Surveying the Discipline.
 (Co-supervised with Dr. Lisa Rankin)

 Sparrow, Anna (in progress).
 Research topic: The history of settlement, subsistence and human-canine relationships in the Salish Sea through stable isotope analyses.

-Leclerc, Natasha (in progress).
-Research topic: Biogeochemical Approach to the Interpretation of Clam Harvesting and Seasonal Settlement Strategies in Traditional shíshálh Territory, British Columbia.
+Leclerc, Natasha (2017).
+Long-term Histories of Clam Harvesting and Seasonal Settlement Strategies on Shíshálh Lands, British Columbia.

 Hamilton, Tyrone (2015).
 Geochemical Analysis of Historic Iron Artifacts from Inuit sites in Southern Labrador.
 (Co-supervised with Dr. Lisa Rankin)

 Sparrow, A. (2016).
 Investigating the history of shellfish harvesting at Deep Bay (DiSe-7), Vancouver Island: Insights from Shell Growth-Increment Analysis of Saxidomus gigantea and the Historical Record.